marcoandre1/next-tailwind-app/README.md

 ## Tailwind setup

-- To install **Tailwind**, you can use the [official documentation](https://tailwindcss.com/docs/installation).
-You can also take a loot at the [official GitHub examples](https://github.com/tailwindlabs/tailwindcss-setup-examples)
-- For **Next.js**, here is the [official example](https://github.com/tailwindlabs/tailwindcss-setup-examples/tree/master/examples/nextjs)
+To install **Tailwind**, you can use the [official documentation](https://tailwindcss.com/docs/installation).
+You can also take a loot at the [official GitHub examples](https://github.com/tailwindlabs/tailwindcss-setup-examples).
+Here is the [official example](https://github.com/tailwindlabs/tailwindcss-setup-examples/tree/master/examples/nextjs) for **Next.js**.

 ### Custom setup

-- Since Tailwind is purely about using predefined classes nothing has to change in our built process that affects our production build.
-That is, in production, our app simply needs to reference or import the Tailwind CSS created file.
+Since Tailwind is purely about using predefined classes nothing has to change in our built process that affects our production build.
+That is, in production, our app simply needs to reference or import the **Tailwind CSS** created file.
 However, it's likely you will want to make customizations to Tailwind.
-To do this you want to include new devDependencies in your `package.json` file.
+To do this you want to include new **devDependencies** in your `package.json` file.

 ```console
 npm install @fullhuman/postcss-purgecss postcss-preset-env tailwindcss --save-dev